Small business marketing: Strategies to grow your business

 Direct mail

-Direct mail is when you send physical promotional materials (postcards, catalogs, coupons, and so on) directly to potential or existing clients.
-It’s a great way to tell prospects about sales and special events, and to reconnect with customers.
+Direct mail is when you send physical promotional materials directly to potential or existing clients, and it can be highly effective.
+Research shows direct mail can achieve a response rate of 9% to a house list, which is significantly higher than email's 1% response rate.
+It's a great way to tell prospects about sales and special events, and to reconnect with customers.

 Television and radio advertising

 Does your target audience watch TV or listen to the radio?
 If so, include TV or radio in your marketing campaigns.
-These channels are not just for big nationwide companies – local affiliates often have advertising slots reserved for small businesses, so you may be surprised at how affordable they are.
+Local affiliates often have advertising slots reserved for small businesses, so you may be surprised at how affordable they are.

 Event marketing